AryamanReddi99/Creature-Forest/README.md

 As predicted, stable equilibrium is reached at 33% doves.

 ## Strategy Evolution
 What if we gave our agents the ability to modify their strategy over time?
-We will define a payoff matrix and give agents a chance to play either strategy A or B. The class attribute `gene_B`, determines an agent's chance of playing strategy B and can mutate every time an agent replicates.
+We will define a payoff matrix and give agents a chance to play either strategy A or B. The class attribute `gene_B` determines an agent's chance of playing strategy B and can mutate every time an agent replicates.

 We can define `mutation_rate` and `gene_step` in `simulation_results()`: